XiaoTianCan/ASRA/draft-geng-sidrops-aspa-analysis-00.md

 - An ASPA record only focuses on including all provider ASes while ignoring other topology or relationship information.
 Related deficiencies:
   - Hard to detect bogus records
   - Fail to detect AS_PATH maliciously shortened by a provider
-  - Cannot distinguish leak and hijack for an Invalid AS_PATH
   - Not directly applicable to iBGP Ingress and eBGP egress verification
   - Not applicable to complex relationship scenarios
   - Reduced protection capacity in partial deployment